peppelinux/pyDHCPStarvator/README.md

 apt install python3-dev python3-pip
 pip3 install scapy-python3
 ````
-It works better with python2
+It was migrated from python2 to python3, hopefully the right thing!

 ### Usage
 ````